EMBL-EBI-SUBS/subs-metabolights-agent/README.md

 - Submission of new studies
 - Update of existing studies
 - Fetching existing studies

-## About
-This is a Spring Boot application, to run it you'll have to download the entire subs project, this agent parent project.
-The agent is structured as follows:

-- MetaboLightsAgentApplication
-- agent/
-  - Listener
-  - SamplesProcessor
-  - CertificatesGenerator
-  - services/
-    - Submission
-    - Update
-    - Fetch
-  - converters/
-    - Attribute BioSamples to USI
-    - Attribute USI to BioSamples
-    - Relationship BioSamples to USI
-    - Relationship USI to BioSamples
-    - Sample BioSamples to USI
-    - Sample USI to BioSamples

 ## License
 See the [LICENSE](../LICENSE) file in parent project for license rights and limitations (Apache 2.0).